 I am approaching my 8th full year as a book blogger.
 In the past I’ve tried to read and try to finish two books per week, but that nearly cost me my blog.
 As much as I love to read and blog, life does get in the way from time to time.
 Now I’m focusing on reading books already on my shelves and all the audiobooks I can squeeze into my day.

 About Literate Housewife

 Literate Housewife has been an active book blog since January 2007 as a means to carve out a piece of my life just for myself.
 It was the best New Year’s Resolution I’ve ever made.
 It might also be the only one I’ve kept up.
 Ha!
 My blog isn’t the only place I discuss books.
-I maintain an active presence on Twitter as well (@lithousewife).
+I have a Facebook page, I manage the Armchair Audies blog, and I maintain an active presence on Twitter as well (@lithousewife).
 My Twitter feed is where you’ll most often find my immediate reactions to books, authors, and narrators.
 It’s also my number one source for recommendations.
 There are so many wonderful books I’ve discovered by following some really incredible readers, publishers, and authors.